Doromilla/geoinformatic_project/README.md

 library_eloo.py contains:
 - split_block = function to split the input matrices and arrays into blocks
 - least_squares_blocks= function that compute the LS solution with a block approach
 - eloo= functino that performs the numerical leave one out

+main.py contains a very simple example of how the algorithm works

 ## Instructions
 To run this code you need the following libraries: